aws-samples/video-semantic-search-with-aws-ai-ml-services/README.md

 ### Login to your new web application

-Once complete, the CLI output will show a value for the CloudFront URL to be able to view the web application, e.g. https://d123abc.cloudfront.net/
+Once complete, the CLI output will show a value for the CloudFront URL to be able to view the web application, e.g. `https://d123abc.cloudfront.net/`

 ### User Interface

+The solution currently supports the following query types:

+1. **Text Search**
+  - Input text-based queries to search for specific content.
+Example: All the scenes that feature football field.
+  - Use quotation marks ("") to emphasize specific keywords.
+Example: Werner Vogels "shaking hands" with other people.

+2. **Image Search**
+   - Upload an image to find similar or related content.

 ![UI](assets/video-semantic-search-ui.gif "Video Semantic Search UI")